Hayley96/Mars-Rover/README.md

 The project was initially undertaken as part of the Mars Rover Kata Challenge.
 The initial challenge was to create functionality to move Rovers around the surface of Mars.
 In this context, the surface of Mars is represented by a Plateau.
 The Rovers navigate the Plateau via a set of letters representing move commands 'L,R,M'.
-The Rovers position is represented by X and Y co-ordinates.
+The Rovers position is represented by X and Y co-ordinates with a direction represented by 'N,S,E,W'.
 Having completed the initial challenge, the task was set to extend the program into a Object-Orientated Programming design.

 ![grab-landing-page](https://github.com/Hayley96/Mars-Rover/blob/main/GIF/MarsRoverAnimation.gif)